awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/get-started-create-peer-node.md

-# Step 5: Create a Peer Node in Your Membership<a name="get-started-create-peer-node"></a>
+# Step 3: Create a Peer Node in Your Membership<a name="get-started-create-peer-node"></a>

-Now that you are enrolled as an administrator for your member, you can use your client to create a peer node\.
+Now that your network and the first member are up and running, you can use the Managed Blockchain console or the AWS CLI to create a peer node\.
 Your member's peer nodes interact with other members' peer nodes on the blockchain to query and update the ledger, and store a local copy of the ledger\.

-Wait a minute or two for the administrative permissions from previous steps to propagate, and then use one of the following procedures to create a peer node\.
+Use one of the following procedures to create a peer node\.

-## To create a peer node using the AWS Management Console<a name="w40aab9c19b7b1"></a>
+## To create a peer node using the AWS Management Console<a name="w75aab9c15b7b1"></a>

 1. Open the Managed Blockchain console at [https://console\.aws\.amazon\.com/managedblockchain/](https://console.aws.amazon.com/managedblockchain/)\.